Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 If you’ve already received any advice, it was probably one of these:

 1. Pet him.
 Give him treats.
-He will realize that you are not a threat and blah blah blah.
+He will realize that you are not a threat.

 2. Kick him!
 Whomp him!
 Whack him with a stick!